 How Does the PRRIP Implement Science?

-The Program has been implementing an Adaptive Management Plan ( ) to reduce uncertainties related to the response of least terns, piping plovers, and whooping cranes to management actions on the central Platte River, and investigating hypotheses related to whooping crane use and least tern and piping plover use of and productivity on in-channel and off-channel habitat.
+The Program has been implementing an Adaptive Management Plan (AMP) to reduce uncertainties related to the response of least terns, piping plovers, and whooping cranes to management actions on the central Platte River.
+Under this plan the Program investigates hypotheses related to whooping crane use, as well as least tern and piping plover use of and productivity on in-channel and off-channel habitat.
 This has been accomplished through the implementation of systematic monitoring and research of Platte River hydrology, geomorphology, and species response.

 What is the PRRIP Adaptive Management Plan?

 The Program’s outlines two competing management strategies that reflect different paths to achieving the objectives of improving production of least tern and piping plover from the and increasing use of the and thus survival of whooping cranes.
 The first strategy is the Mechanical Creation and Maintenance ( ) approach.
 This approach focuses on mechanical creation and maintenance of both in- and off-channel habitats for the species.
 For least terns and piping plovers this includes the construction of in-channel nesting islands, acquisition and restoration of off-channel sandpit habitat, and the construction of new off-channel sandpit habitat.
 For whooping cranes, this approach focuses on mechanical creation and maintenance of both in- and off-channel habitats including channel widening through management activities such as in-channel and bank line vegetation removal, the acquisition and restoration of off-channel wetland habitat, and the construction and preservation of wet meadow habitat.